zschutzman/zschutzman.github.io/teaching.md

 [comment]: # Notes for [Topology (UPenn Math 500, Fall 2017)](http://zachschutzman.com/assets/notes/topo500.pdf)

 My notes from [the Metric Geometry and Gerrymandering Group's August 2017 Conference](http://zachschutzman.com/assets/notes/mggg.pdf).
-For more information about the MGGG, see their site [here](sites.tufts.edu/gerrymandr)
+For more information about the MGGG, see their site [here](http://sites.tufts.edu/gerrymandr)

 ----

+In the spring, I will be a TA for Algorithmic Game Theory (NETS 412)

-This fall, I am a TA for [Michael Kearns'](http://cis.upenn.edu/~mkearns) course [Networked Life (NETS112)](http://www.cis.upenn.edu/~mkearns/teaching/NetworkedLife/)!
+This fall, I am a TA for [Michael Kearns'](http://cis.upenn.edu/~mkearns) course [Networked Life (NETS112)](http://www.cis.upenn.edu/~mkearns/teaching/NetworkedLife/)

 ----
 * I was a TA/grader/tutor at Colby College for: